Tobacco laws and businesses

 - the use of tobacco products in artistic performances

 Workplace exposure to passive smoking is a significant occupational health and safety hazard.
 Smoking is banned in all enclosed workplaces.
 A smoke-free workplaces guide (PDF 2.81MB) has been developed to assist in workplaces to meet the legal requirements and to support workplaces wishing to go beyond the legislative requirements.
-A Commonwealth funded initiative, Healthy Workers – Healthy Futures, has also been developed to assist employers in making their workplaces smoke-free.
+The SA Health Healthy Workers – Healthy Futures initiative has been developed to assist employers in making their workplaces smoke-free.

 For further information on the tobacco laws and vending machines, contact SA Health's Health Protection Operations on (08) 8226 7100.